jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

   (c) authorise the EPA to grant an exemption, waiver, or refund in any particular case or class of case.
-(2) Regulations made for a purpose described in subsection (1) must— (a) specify the persons primarily responsible for paying the levy; and (b) specify the amount of the levy or a method of calculating or ascertaining the amount of the levy:
-  (c) specify whether the levy is payable at the time of lodging a referral application, substantive application, both applications, or at some other time.
+(2) Regulations made for a purpose described in subsection (1) must— (a) specify the persons primarily responsible for paying the levy; and (b) specify the amount of the levy or a method of calculating or ascertaining the amount of the levy; and (c) specify whether the levy is payable at the time of lodging a referral application, substantive application, both applications, or at some other time.
 (3) Regulations made for a purpose described in subsection (1) may,— (a) in setting the amount of the levy or the method of calculating or ascertaining the amount of the levy, provide for any shortfall in recovery, or over-recovery, of the costs specified in subsection (1)﻿(a) from the previous 5 financial years (including system set-up costs incurred before the commencement of this Act):